upday/upday.github.io/_posts/blog/2016-05-03-droidcon_zagreb.md

 ### Android N
 Although the preview of Android N was already released and some of its features already made public in the <a href="http://developer.android.com/preview/behavior-changes.html">behavior changes page</a>, it was great hearing more about them.
 The system activity restrictions brought by **Doze**, now have two stages and are for sure something to keep in mind when developing applications that need to run background tasks and handle Google Cloud Messages.
-<br>Another important feature that developers should to pay attention to is the <a href="http://developer.android.com/preview/features/multi-window.html">**multi-window support**</a>.
+<br>Another important feature that developers should pay attention to is the <a href="http://developer.android.com/preview/features/multi-window.html">**multi-window support**</a>.
 This was also again strongly emphasized by <a href="http://www.hellsoft.se/">Erik Hellman</a> in his <a href="https://speakerdeck.com/erikhellman/10-common-mistakes-that-android-developers-do">keynote</a> in the 2nd day of the conference.
 The system forcibly resizes the app unless the app declares a fixed orientation, meaning that your app needs to look good in both portrait and landscape and the activity lifecycle calls have to be handled properly.

 ## Interesting topics and talks